youngmoo/LyriChord/README.md

   - Thus, the following two passages are equivalent (though the latter is likely more difficult to read):

 ```
+.G         .Am7            .G/B           | . . . .
+.Blackbird .singing in the .dead of night | . . . .

+.C          .A7/C#        .D    .B7/D#        | .Em .Cm/Eb .
+.Take these .broken wings . and .learn to fly | . . .      .

+.G/D .A7/C#     .Am7/C | . .Cm .
+.All .your life .      | . .   .

-..G          .      .G    | .   .Em    ..Em
+.G/B      .     .A7       | .         .Am7/D   .D7  .|G    . . .
-..Don't know .much a.bout | .his.to-ry ..
+.You were .only .wait-ing | .for this .mo-ment .to a.|rise . . .
 ```
 ```
-..G..G..Em..Em
-..Don't know .much a.bout .his.to-ry ..
+.G.Am7.G/B....
+.Blackbird .singing in the .dead of night....

+.C.A7/C#.D.B7/D#.Em.Cm/Eb.
+.Take these .broken wings . and .learn to fly....

+.G/D.A7/C#.Am7/C..Cm.
+.All .your life....

+.G/B..A7..Am7/D.D7.G...
+.You were .only .wait-ing .for this .mo-ment .to a.rise...
 ```
 - The beginning and end of a repeated phrase can be indicated using the colon `:`, with the number of colons indicating the number of *additional* repeats.
-In the example below, the line is played a total of *three times* (from *Rockin Robin*, by Leon René under the pseudonym Jimmie Thomas, as performed by Bobby Day):
+In the example below, the first line is played a total of *three times* (continuing with the bird theme... excerpt from *Rockin Robin*, by Leon René under the pseudonym Jimmie Thomas, as performed by Bobby Day):

 ```
 |:: .         .G       .    .G | . .D7       .        .D7  ::|
 |:: .Tweedily .deedily .dee .  | . .Tweedily .deedily .dee ::|

+.       .G.       .G | . .G     .       .G
+.Tweet, . .tweet, .  | . .tweet .tweet! .
 ```

 - Most ChordPro *directives* are supported